gumaerc-testorg/21m.873-january-iap-2008/content/pages/study-materials.md

 Student Reflection
 ------------------

 OpenCourseWare asked various cast and crew members to contribute their reflections on the production process and result.
 Jonas Kubilius, actor of Tim, sent us his thoughts.
-Used with permission. ([TXT](/courses/music-and-theater-arts/21m-873-theater-arts-topics-suburbia-january-iap-2008/study-materials/jonas.txt))
+Used with permission. ({{% resource_link 5e5d0f18-fd02-c359-e247-20ec8dd0a865 "TXT" %}})

 Set Design
 ----------